OOoLilyPond/OOoLilyPond/README.md

 OOoLilyPond (OLy) works with recent versions of LibreOffice and OpenOffice.
 Older versions should work as well.
 It has even been tested with OpenOffice 2.4 without issues.

-Update: Some partial incompatibilities have occured in LibreOffice 6.1.0 to 6.1.4 - see [Issue 22].
+(Some partial incompatibilities have occured in LibreOffice 6.1.0 to 6.1.4 - see [Troubleshooting](https://github.com/ooolilypond/OOoLilyPond/wiki/Troubleshooting#execution-aborts-with-error-message-incorrect-property-value)).

 Any content (LilyPond code, templates, OLy configuration files) created with/for older OLy versions (OLy 0.3.x, OLy 0.4.x, OLy 0.5.x) will work with OLy 1.0.x, but not necessarily vice versa.